findmrkhan/decision-tree-model-card-fraud/README.md

 `pip install -r requirements.txt`

-Then run the below command
+Then run the below command and Voila! your REST API is ready to be consumed.

 `python main.py`

-The below output shows the running app.
 ![](img/running-app.png)

+## The client program to test the exposed API
+The file `post2url-client.py` has the code to consume the REST API by sending the JSON data.